Cytarabine is a chemotherapy drug used to treat acute myeloid leukaemia (AML). It may also be used to treat other types of leukaemia and lymphomas.

 Problems at the injection site

-Cytarabine as an injection into the fatty tissue under the skin can cause redness and swelling where it’s given (injection site).
+Cytarabine is given as a subcutaneous injection into the fatty tissue under the skin.
+Sometimes, it causes redness and swelling where it’s given (injection site).
 This can be uncomfortable.
-To reduce the irritation, your nurse will change the injection site with each injection they give.
+To reduce the irritation, your nurse will change the injection site each time you have an injection.
 They can also give you advice on how to relieve any discomfort.

 Your course of chemotherapy

 Chemotherapy is usually given as a course of several sessions (cycles) of treatment over a few months.
 The length of your treatment and the number of cycles you have will depend on the type of cancer you're being treated for.
 Your nurse or doctor will discuss your treatment plan with you.

 Cytarabine can be given into the spinal fluid to allow the drug to reach the spinal cord and brain.
 This is called intrathecal chemotherapy.